a-neumann/abi-test/README.md

 # abi-test

-Interactive ABI testing tool for local development of Ethereum smart contracts.
-Test contract functions through a user-friendly UI without writing code.
+Interactive UI testing tool for local development of Ethereum smart contracts.
+Test contract functions through a user-friendly interface without writing code.

 It's like Swagger UI, but for Solidity.